MARTIMM/gtk-v3/README.md

 # Description
 First of all, I would like to thank the developers of the GTK::Simple project because of the information I got while reading the code.
 Also because one of the files is copied unaltered for which I did not had to think about to get that right.

 The purpose of this project is to create an interface to the **GTK** version 3 library.
+Previously I had this library in GTK::Glade but because of its growth I decided to create a separate project.

-Here I want to follow the interface as closely as possible by keeping the names of the native functions the same as provided with the following exceptions;
+I want to follow the interface of Gtk, Gdk and Glib as closely as possible by keeping the names of the native functions the same as provided with the following exceptions;
 * The native subroutines are defined in their classes.
 They are setup in such a way that they have become methods in those classes.
-Many subs also have as their first argument the native object.
+Many subs also have as their first argument a the native object.
 This object is held in the class and is automatically inserted when needed.
 E.g. a definition like the following in the GtkButton class
   ```
   sub gtk_button_set_label ( N-GObject $widget, Str $label )
     is native(&gtk-lib)